 Friend Mistakes Sound For A Laugh When Talking About Their Dead Dog And Starts An Argument

-We're back with another AITA thread from Reddit where people come to explain situations and find out whether or not they are in the wrong about the particular situation or their response.
-If you don't know about this thread, it's super entertaining and helps us to see the situation from other people's perspectives.
+We're back with another AITA thread from Reddit, where people come to explain situations and find out whether or not they are in the wrong about a particular situation or their response.
+If you don't know about this thread, it's super entertaining and helps us see the situation from other people's perspectives.

-Ultimately, it's a great way for people to come and get anonymous and unbiased opinions from people on the situation that happened.
-People typically love coming to Reddit for this reason and today we'll be diving into one of these threads.
+Ultimately, it's a great way for people to get anonymous and unbiased opinions on the situation that occurred.
+People typically love coming to Reddit for this reason, and today we'll be diving into one of these threads.

-This situation is about someone who comes to Reddit to explain a situation where their friend misunderstood a sound they made as a laugh, which made them think that they were laughing at their deceased dog.
-Now, situations like this happen often as things can be commonly misunderstood, however, this one is a bit different.
+This situation is about someone who comes to Reddit to explain a scenario where their friend misunderstood a sound they made as laughter, which made them think that they were laughing at their deceased dog.
+Situations like this happen often, as things can be commonly misunderstood; however, this one is a bit different.

 Then OP goes on to explain the situation and what exactly happened for their friend to react that way.

-They go on to explain what happened sort of right after that situation.
+They go on to explain what happened shortly after that situation.

 Miscommunication and Conflict